 The lower part of the Baixa district and the Rossio Square.

 Bring your camera or sketchbook and be ready to capture the moment!

 The Miradouro De Santa Luzia is a romantic terrace that offers sweeping views of the Tagus River and Alfama, the oldest district in Lisbon.

 Draped in grape vines, sample delicious grapes while marveling at the gorgeous views.

 Next to a small church with the same name, colorful pink and yellow Bougainvillea cover the pergola.
 Here you’ll find local artisans selling their artwork and there is a small reflecting pool that you can dip your toes in.

 There are also two mosaic panels depicting historical moments in Lisbon’s past.
-One mosaic depicts the Comercio Square before the destructive 1755 earthquake and the other shows Christian crusaders attacking the Castelo de São Jorge in 1147.
-The later speaks to how sometimes you have to make sacrifices for the greater good.
+One mosaic depicts the Comercio Square before the destructive 1755 earthquake and the other shows Christian Crusaders attacking the Castelo de São Jorge in 1147.
+The latter speaks to how sometimes you have to make sacrifices for the greater good.

 For a different perspective, before your trip to Lisbon plan to ride the 28 yellow line tram which passes the Se Cathedral and the Santa Luzia viewpoint.
 The number 28 tram starts at Praça do Martim Moniz (north of Baixa) and screeches through scenic Graça and Alfama.

 Blue colored azulejos mosaics, Comercio Square before the 1755 earthquake.